 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Marching up to a bank teller and waving the fake money in his face doesn’t guarantee you’ll get reimbursed.
+Marching up to a bank teller and waving the fake money in their face doesn’t guarantee you’ll get reimbursed.
 “How would [the customer] prove that they received that bill from the [bank’s] ATM?” said Nessa Feddis, senior vice president and deputy chief counsel at the American Bankers Association.

 Banks employ machines to check the authenticity of all the currency they receive before placing it back in circulation via teller or ATM, so an instance of someone getting fake money directly from a bank would be considered a rarity.